+In situations like this, you aren’t going to feel comfortable dropping $30 on high-quality meat at your local supermarket.
 Wherever you shop, there are certain foods worth paying more money for.
-It’s better to save up, and buy these quality products once in a blue moon rather than spending a moderate amount on not so great quality every week or so.
+It’s better to save up, and buy these quality products once in a while; then spend a moderate amount on not so high quality every week or so.

 3 Foods Worth Paying More Money For

 Prime beef is the natural contender here.
 Fillet steak has a reputation for being an expensive addition to any shopping basket, and with good reason.
-It’s likely that it will be the most expensive item on your list, and, as a result, both you and your butcher have a responsibility and incentive to treat it well.
+It’s likely that it will be the most expensive item on your list; and as a result, both you and your butcher have a responsibility and incentive to treat it well.

-By approaching a specialist butcher or trader you may pay a bit more, but what you’re getting is a guarantee that your cut is the best, as well as vital advice on how to treat it.
+By approaching a specialist butcher or trader you may pay a bit more, but what you’re getting is a guarantee; that your cut is the best, as well as vital advice on how to treat it.
 You’re also likely to be told where your meat is from, giving you that extra peace of mind.

 Cheese wouldn’t immediately jump to mind as a luxury grocery, however as it is already a significantly expensive item; it’s worth finding out where your money is going.
-With so many branded cheddars costing the same as products made in smaller batches by artisan companies, it is certainly worth looking into new cheeses.
+With so many branded cheddars costing the same as products made in smaller batches by artisan companies; it is certainly worth looking into new cheeses.

-Poultry was the original affordable, mass produced meat, but in recent years there has been a backlash against mass-farming practices.
+Poultry was the original affordable, mass-produced meat, but in recent years there has been a backlash against mass-farming practices.
 Consumers have begun to note that they are no longer happy supporting what many consider to be cruel methods.
 As a result of this, they are increasingly willing to back up their feelings with actions.